leandrodeponte/moviebattle/README.md

         Create the repositories for the database - OK Create the controllers - OK
     Load using webscrappping - OK
-    Document using OpenApi 3.0 - In Progress
+    Document using OpenApi 3.0 - OK
     Unit Tests - In Progress
     Integration Tests - In Progress
     Authentication - ToDo